DanieleBertagnoli/LinuxDotfiles/README.md

 ./Ubuntu/install.sh
 ```

-### **Select Themes**
+### Select Themes

-This step can be skipped since is performed by the script, however if you don't like the installed themes, you can manually change them through this step.
+This step can be automatically done through the script, however if you don't like the installed themes, you can manually change them through this step.
 Open *Gnome Tweaks* and select from the left menu: "Appearance".
 Now you can select the theme for each element in the list:
-- Applications: Folder /usr/share/themes
+- Applications: `/usr/share/themes`
-- Cursor: /usr/share/icons
+- Cursor: `/usr/share/icons`
-- Icons: /usr/share/icons
+- Icons: `/usr/share/icons`
-- Shell: /usr/share/themes (if you cannot edit this field, be sure that all the previous steps have been followed!)
+- Shell: `/usr/share/themes`

+If you want to add more themes, just download them from [Gnome Look Official Website](https://www.gnome-look.org/) and place the elements in the right folder as indicated in the list.

+### Wallpapers

+We also ship a set of wallpapers that will be copied into `~/Pictures/Wallpapers`.

 ## Arch - Hyprland dotfiles &nbsp; <img src="Images/arch.png" width="30"> + <img src="Images/hyprland.png" width="80">